 What is the main intent and purpose of RESPA compliance?

 By making home finance and mortgage consumers aware of their settlement costs, RESPA works to eliminate consumer exploitation in terms of being demanded with kickbacks and/or referral fees.
 This ultimately prohibits an increase in costs of obtaining mortgages as well as discouragement from applying for mortgages.

 What is covered by RESPA?

 RESPA basically covers and administers any federally regulated mortgage loan.
 It applies to a vast number of residential real estate purchase loans, refinancing agreements, property improvement loans, and equity lines of credit.

-As a general fact, most mortgage loans secured for residential properties are federally related.
+As a general fact, federal laws and regulations govern over most of the mortgage loans secured for residential properties.
 Since this includes federal loan guarantees and mortgage funding consolidation, most real estate transactions fall in the ambit of RESPA.

 However, below is a specific list of transactions that are RESPA regulated.
 These include –